1. Bucks County Ale Trail

 7. Central PA Tasting Trail

-This trail features breweries, wineries, distilleries, and a cidery — all in Centre County.
+This trail features breweries, wineries, distilleries, and cideries — all in Centre County.
 Buy your Tasting Trail Passport to get stamped at each venue and receive a free gift at each stop!
 If you visit all twelve locations within one year, you can submit your completed passport for an exclusive Central PA Tasting Trail sweatshirt that can’t be bought anywhere else.
-For the past two years, the trail has hosted a Summer Craft Beverage Expo in Bellefonte’s picturesque Talleyrand Park.

 8. Butler County Beer Circuit

 You don’t have to travel far for refreshing beers and distinctive menu items—plug into something new on the Butler County Beer Circuit.
 Each brew pub on the circuit offers a variety of unique and local craft beers year-round.
 Those who visit all the breweries will receive a commemorative glass mug as well as a certificate for a free beer from one of their pubs.
-Participating breweries are currently collaborating on a Butler County Beer — slated to be ready by the end of 2018 — that will be available only to those who complete the Beer Circuit and will be available at participating brew pubs.
+Participating breweries have collaborated on a Butler County Beer — Butler County Barley Wine 2019 — that is now available only to those who complete the Beer Circuit.

 9. Pocono Beverage Trail